top of page

 Nicole earned her Master of Occupational Therapy degree from the University of Texas at El Paso.
 She has worked with children with a variety of diagnoses and of all ages.
 She has experience in a school setting that compliments her therapy in our clinic.
 Nicole has a passion for social skills and leads our ABCs to Social Skills group.
 Nicole also serves as a supervisor to occupational therapy interns completing their fieldwork at Leaps and Bounds.
 She has received continuing education in sensory processing, visual motor skills, and emotional regulation.

-Amy Heffernan, MOT, OTR/L
+Amy Sullivan, MOT, OTR/L

 Amy received her Bachelor of Psychology with a minor in Deaf Studies and Master of Occupational Therapy degree from Maryville University in St. Louis.
 She was first introduced to pediatric occupational therapy from her brother who is on the autism spectrum.
 She has always had a passion to help children grow and enjoys working with children of all ages and abilities.
 Amy has received continuing education in sensory processing, reflex integration, and feeding techniques.